Donaldson-Thomas Transformation of Grassmannian: Introduction

 \subsection{Acknowledgements}

-The author is deeply grateful to his advisor Alexander Goncharov for introducing the author to the subject of cluster theory and suggesting this problem on cluster Donaldson-Thomas transformation, as well as all his insightful guidance throughout the process of solving this problem and his help in the revision of the paper.
-The author also would like to thank Linhui Shen for his help on understanding the cluster Donaldson-Thomas transformation, and to thank Dylan Allegretti for his help on understanding cluster varieties.
-This paper uses many ideas from the work of Goncharov \cite{Gon}, the work of Fock and Goncharov \cite{FG}, \cite{FGD}, \cite{FGI}, the work of Goncharov and Shen \cite{GS}, the work of Keller \cite{KelDT}, \cite{Kel}, and the work of Postnikov \cite{Pos}; without the work of all these pioneers in the field this paper would not have been possible otherwise.
+The author is deeply grateful to his advisor Alexander Goncharov for suggesting the problem on cluster Donaldson-Thomas transformation and providing insightful comments throughout the problem solving as well as the revision process.
+The author would like to thank Linhui Shen for his helpful discussion on Donaldson-Thomas transformations.
+This paper uses many ideas from the work of Fock and Goncharov \cite{FGensemble}, the work of Goncharov and Shen \cite{GS}, the work of Keller \cite{Kelperiod} and \cite{KelDT}, the work of Postnikov \cite{Pos}, and the work of Gekhtman, Shapiro, and Vainshtein \cite{GSVpd}; without the work of all these pioneers in the field this paper would not have been possible, and the author is very thankful to all of them.